Puerto Rican government-debt crisis: Government mismanagement

-Economic depression

-Between 2007 and 2017 Puerto Rico's gross national income declined by 14 percent, and in 2015, 46 percent of the population lived below the federal poverty line, compared to the U.S. national average of 15 percent.
-Puerto Rican national debt is now approximately $74 billion, but unlike mainland municipalities, Puerto Rico is not protected by Chapter 9 of the U.S. Bankruptcy Code and cannot file for bankruptcy.

-Tax policy

-A federal statute that contributed to the crisis was the expiration of Section 936 of the Internal Revenue Code, which had applied to Puerto Rico.
-The section was critical for the economy of the island, as it established tax exemptions for US corporations that settled in Puerto Rico and allowed its subsidiaries operating in the island to send their earnings to the parent corporation at any time without paying federal tax on corporate income.
-The economy of the island was significantly reliant on the additional investment and spending generated by companies taking advantage of that provision and has been unable to replace the benefit after its loss.

 Disparity in federal social funding

-More than 60% of Puerto Rico's population receives Medicare or Medicaid services, with about 40% enrolled in Mi Salud, the Puerto Rican Medicaid program.
+More than 60% of Puerto Rico's population receives Medicare or Medicaid services, with about 40% enrolled in the Puerto Rican Medicaid program.
 There is a significant disparity in federal funding for these programs compared to the 50 states, a situation that Congress started in 1968, when it placed a cap on Medicaid funding for US territories.
 That has led to a situation in which Puerto Rico might typically receive $373 million in federal funding a year, but Mississippi, a state with a population similar to that of Puerto Rico, receives $3.6 billion.
-The situation leads to an exodus of underpaid health care workers to the mainland, and the disparity has also had a major impact on Puerto Rico's finances.
+The situation led to an exodus of underpaid health care workers to the mainland, and the disparity has also had a major impact on Puerto Rico's finances.

-Triple tax exemption

-Interest income paid to owners of Puerto Rican government-issued bonds is exempt from federal, state, and local taxes, the so-called "triple tax exemption."
-Such bonds retain their tax exemption regardless of where the bondholder resides in the United States, unlike most other US triple tax-exempt bonds in which exemptions are available only to bondholders that reside within the state or municipality that issues the bonds.
-Triple tax-exempt bonds are considered to be subsidized because bond issuers can offer a lower interest rate to satisfy bondholders and so Puerto Rico is able to issue more debt.